Calendar (New Style) Act 1750: Date of the act

-Territorial scope of the Act
+Territorial extent of the act

-The Calendar (New Style) Act 1750 applied to those countries and dominions in Europe, Asia, Africa, and America that belonged or were subject to the crown of Great Britain.
+The act applied to those countries and dominions in Europe, Asia, Africa, and America that belonged or were subject to the crown of Great Britain.

 Wales

 After the conquest of Wales by Edward I of England, English law was increasingly applied.
-Various Acts passed by the Parliament of England between 1535 and 1542 consolidated the combination of England and Wales as a single jurisdiction.
-Nevertheless, before the Wales and Berwick Act 1746 (20 Geo.
-2, c42) it was often uncertain whether a reference to 'England' in legislation of the London Parliament included Wales.
-The 1746 Act provided that in all legislation, past and future, the word 'England' was deemed to include Wales and thus the Calendar Act (four years later) applied to Wales, despite it not being named explicitly.
+Various acts passed by the Parliament of England between 1535 and 1542 consolidated the combination of England and Wales as a single jurisdiction.
+Nevertheless, before the Wales and Berwick Act 1746 it was often uncertain whether a reference to 'England' in legislation of the London Parliament included Wales.
+The 1746 act provided that in all legislation, past and future, the word 'England' was deemed to include Wales and thus the Calendar (New Style) Act 1750 (four years later) applied to Wales, despite it not being named explicitly.

 Scotland

-As part of the Kingdom of Great Britain since the Acts of Union 1707, the Act applied equally to Scotland as to England.
+As part of the Kingdom of Great Britain since the Acts of Union 1707, the act applied equally to Scotland as to England.
 Scotland had already made part of the change: its calendar year had begun on 1 January since 1600.
 The example of Continental countries prompted King James VI of Scotland and his council to make the change, as the Register of the Scottish Privy Council of 17 December 1599 records.

 Ireland

 At the time, the Kingdom of Ireland was a semi-autonomous kingdom in a personal union with the Kingdom of Great Britain.
 The Declaratory Act 1719 asserted that the Parliament of Great Britain had the right to legislate for Ireland, which was one of His Majesty's Dominions.
-Nevertheless, in 1782, the Parliament of Ireland enacted a statute to confirm the application of the 1750 Act to Ireland.
+Nevertheless, in 1782, the Parliament of Ireland enacted a statute, the Calendar Act 1781 (21 & 22 Geo.
+3. c.
+48 (I)), to confirm the application of the 1750 act to Ireland.
 Whatever the de jure status of the British Act in Ireland, it was applied immediately de facto, as recorded in the ready reckoner printed in Faulkner's Dublin Journal for 1752.

 Isle of Man

-In January 1753, Tynwald, the Isle of Man's legislature, passed an Act for regulating the Commencement of the Year, and for establishing the new Calendar now used in England, now referred to as the Gregorian Calendar Act 1753.
-The Act recited that the island had observed the calendar established by the British Act since 1 January 1752 and made provision in similar terms to the British Act.
-The Act was promulgated and became law, with retrospective effect, on 5 July 1753.
-One of its permanent effects was to postpone the holding of the annual sitting of Tynwald at St John's, at which Acts of Tynwald were and still are promulgated, from 24 June (the feast of St John the Baptist) to 5 July.
+In January 1753, Tynwald, the Isle of Man's legislature, passed an act for regulating the commencement of the year, and for establishing the new calendar now used in England, now referred to as the Gregorian Calendar Act 1753.
+The act recited that the island had observed the calendar established by the British act since 1 January 1752 and made provision in similar terms to the British act.
+The act was promulgated and became law, with retrospective effect, on 5 July 1753.
+One of its permanent effects was to postpone the holding of the annual sitting of Tynwald at St John's, at which acts of Tynwald were and still are promulgated, from 24 June (the feast of St John the Baptist) to 5 July.